User37som/libbitcoin/bx-message-sign.md

 MESSAGE              The binary message data to sign.
 If not specified
                      the message is read from STDIN.
 ```
-By signing data provided by another party the signer can prove ownership of a Bitcoin address.
+By signing data provided by another party the signer can prove to that party ownership of a Bitcoin address.
 This can be carried out over a public network and does not risk compromise of the private key of the address.

 See also [message-validate](bx-message-validate).
 ### Example 1